YCChenVictor/blog-frontend/_posts/Interest_Topic/life/1993-09-01-How-to-live-life.md

 #### emotion

-1. (2) toward myself: Actually, I do not like myself -> I have to much emotions -> accidentially hurt someone -> keep as little relationships as possible to anyone -> use some talent shit to keep these relationships
+1. (2) toward myself: I do not like myself
-2. (1) toward the past: I do not like my past -> I was a truly annoying kids always crying and emotionally break -> I just cannot deal with variant environments, so much sound, conflicts, trying to fit into society, following the rules -> I do not know how to deal with it
+2. (1) toward the past: I do not like my past
 3. (3) toward future: Given what I have now, I think I shall start a company related to music industry -> would be promising?
 4. (3) toward present: I kind of like my present status